Highly available Pi-hole setup in Kubernetes with secure DNS over HTTPS DoH

 Prerequisites

-- At least 3 physical computers (recommended) or virtual machines with their own IP addresses.
+1. At least three physical computers (recommended) or virtual machines with dedicated IP addresses.
 The more physical separation, the more resilient your setup will be.
 If you use Pi's for your k3s server nodes, you'll want to use USB SSDs or NVME; SD cards will be too slow using the embedded etcd DB.

 Let's install k3s